bogovicj/JaneliaMLCourse/README.md

 1. Work through a few examples of 2x2 matrix - vector multiplications by hand.
 Compare to results you get in code.
 2. if AB=I, then is it the case that BA=I?
 3. What is the solution to the 2x2 matrix equation in the slides?

+### Linear regression 2
+1. Go to the end of Lecture_1.ipynb and find the slides / cells that we didn't go over in the lecture.
+2. Run the sklearn code that uses Linear regression to fit a polynomial of degree-3.
+3. Write down the matrix equation (linear system) for
+4. Write code to generate the matrices and vectors for the equation you wrote down in (3).
+5. Solve it yourself in code with `np.linalg.lstsq` and make sure you get the same answer as sklearn.